bobbyluig/eclipse/README.md

 - Windows 7+, Linux (tested on Debian, Raspbian and Ubuntu), or OS X (untested but should work).
 - CMake 2.8.7 or higher.
 - Python 3.5+ (usage of new async and await syntax).
+- Boost Python (sudo apt-get install libboost-dev-all should be good).
 - OpenCV 3 and contrib module with Python3 binding.
 - The latest version of the following Python packages and their dependencies: `numpy`, `pyserial`, `autobahn`, `pyusb`, `pyaudio`.
 - Processor support for SSE2 intrinsics (on most Intel and AMD processors) or NEON intrinsics (on ARM Cortex-A series).